noahbkim/skyrim/ultimate.md

 * [ ] [Alternate Start](http://www.nexusmods.com/skyrim/mods/9557/?) - adds different starting scenarios and skips the cutscene in the beginning.
 * [ ] [SkyUI](http://www.nexusmods.com/skyrim/mods/3863/?) - an actually usable inventory control interface.
 * [ ] [iHUD](http://www.nexusmods.com/skyrim/mods/3222/?) - an configurable immersive in-game overlay.

-## Modding Methodology

-As a note, don't try to install all of the listed mods without intermediate testing, as there's a much lower chance of it working that way.
-Instead, install a group of mods, sort them with LOOT, and test Skyrim to make sure everything works.
-Also make sure to keep track of your progress as you go.

-Another thing to think about is how long it will take for some mods to download.
-I would recommend queueing a bunch of the listed mods in advance so they download while you're configuring earlier ones (especially texture mods).

 ## Graphics and Meshes